UTA-FabLab/JuiceBox/README.md

 |RST	|  22    |	GPIO25      |
 |3.3V	|  1     |	3V3         |

 Then connect the Button to the Raspberry pi.
-It is connected on pin 40
+It is connected on pin 40<br>

-Then connect the LED to pin 10
+Then connect the LED to pin 10 <br>

-Then connect the Relay to pin 3
+Then connect the Relay to pin 3 <br>